-In Kitsap County the Master Gardener Educational program consists of an annual 12 week course that begins in January.
-Training is a combination of online and in-class study being held on Fridays, mid January through to mid April.
+In Kitsap County the Master Gardener Educational program is an annual course consisting of a combination of online study and live lectures held January through April.

 Master Gardener Certification

-Master Gardeners in their first year of training must complete 50 hours of volunteer time in order to be certified in the program.
-Of these 50 hours, interns must volunteer 16 hours in an assigned clinic site, 8 hours at the extension office clinic, 10 hours in a selected learning garden and 20 hours of approved educational outreach.
+Master Gardeners in their first year of training must complete 50 volunteer hours to be certified in the program.
+These hours include specific shifts at an assigned clinic site, 2 shifts at the extension office clinic, 10 hours in a selected learning garden and the remaining hours in approved educational outreach and program support.

-In their second year and beyond, certified Master Gardeners are required to participate in 16 hours of approved educational outreach for the public, complete 3 clinic shifts and 10 hours of continuing education for a total of 35 hours yearly.
+In their second year and beyond, certified Master Gardeners are required to complete 35 hours of volunteer time, including 3 clinic shifts and 10 hours of continuing education annually.

 Master Gardeners are volunteer educators in their community.
 Those who are seeking education for employment or personal purposes only will want to apply for a Certificate in Horticulture Basics and pay a higher fee which is $75 for the online portion and $350 for the materials and course certificate.